College Student Resume Example and Writing Tips

-- Edit, edit, edit.
+- Carefully edit and proofread.
 Proofread your resume carefully before submitting it.
 A clean, error-free resume will make you look professional.
 Ask a friend or family member to read the resume for you as well.

 College Student Resume Example

-This is an example of a college student resume.
+The following is a sample resume for a college student including education, work and internship experience, awards, and achievements.
 Download the college student resume template (compatible with Google Docs and Word Online) or see below for more examples.